sagarmavuri/myreads-udacity/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+    * The app. will be rendered at `http://localhost:3000`

 ## What You're Getting
 ```bash